West Virginia: Life expectancy

-Governance

-Legislative branch
+Government and politics

 The West Virginia Legislature is bicameral.
 It consists of the House of Delegates and the Senate, both housed in the West Virginia State Capitol.
 It is a citizen's legislature, meaning that legislative office is not a full-time occupation, but rather a part-time position.
 Consequently, the legislators often hold full-time jobs in their community of residence.

 Typically, the legislature is in session for 60 days between January and early April.
 The final day of the regular session ends in a bewildering fury of last-minute legislation to meet a constitutionally imposed midnight deadline.
 During the remainder of the year, monthly interim sessions are held in preparation for the regular session.
 Legislators also gather periodically for 'special' sessions when called by the governor.

-The title of Lieutenant Governor is assigned by statute to the senate president.

-Executive branch

 The governor, elected every four years on the same day as the U.S. presidential election, is sworn in during the following January.
 Governors of West Virginia can serve two consecutive terms but must sit out a term before serving a third term in office.
 The title of Lieutenant Governor is assigned by statute to the senate president.

-West Virginia's current governor is Jim Justice.
+West Virginia's current governor is Patrick Morrisey.

-Judicial branch

-West Virginia is one of 27 states that do not have a death penalty, and it was the only state in the southeastern United States to have abolished it until 2021, when Virginia did so as well.

-For the purpose of courts of general jurisdiction, the state is divided into 31 judicial circuits.
-Each circuit is made up of one or more counties.
-Circuit judges are elected in non-partisan elections to serve eight-year terms.

 West Virginia's highest court is the Supreme Court of Appeals.
 The Supreme Court of Appeals of West Virginia is the busiest appellate court of its type in the United States.
 West Virginia is one of 11 states with a single appellate court.
 The state constitution allows for the creation of an intermediate court of appeals, but the Legislature has never created one.
 The Supreme Court is made up of five justices, elected in nonpartisan elections to 12-year terms.
+For the purpose of courts of general jurisdiction, the state is divided into 31 judicial circuits.
+Each circuit is made up of one or more counties.
+Circuit judges are elected in non-partisan elections to serve eight-year terms.

 West Virginia is an alcoholic beverage control state, but unlike most such states, it does not operate retail outlets, having exited that business in 1990.
 It retains a monopoly on wholesaling of distilled spirits only.
+West Virginia is one of 27 states that do not have a death penalty, and it was the only state in the southeastern United States to have abolished it until 2021, when Virginia did so as well.